pluralonline/plural-dotnet-sdk/README.md

 product1.product_code = "testSKU1"
 product1.product_amount = 500000

-// Add that product in a array of products product_details[] details = {product1}
+// Add that product to an array of products product_details[] details = {product1}

-// pass it the total amount of the product and the array of products var response = await emi.CalculateEmi("500000", details)
+//Pass it the total amount of the product and the array of products var response = await emi.CalculateEmi("500000", details)

 Console.WriteLine(JsonSerializer.Serialize(response))